Yf-Monica-Bao/task_master/README.md

 # Project Description:
 Task master is a project ceated by three engineering students from the Ada Academy.
 The purpose of this project is to help individuals to organize and keep track of their tasks.
+This program includes features such as, adding new task, deleting task, update task, sorting tasks, etc.

 # Tech Stack:
 Firebase, React, HTML, CSS